 - Keeping the default setting is strongly recommended to help prevent you from encountering Microsoft Windows Sysprep issues that might occur when the VM is later published as an image.

 For more details, see Using the Remove Windows Store Apps Option When Using the Import Desktop Wizard.

 - Provide administration details.

 Option Description Username Type the admin name that you want for the VM's local administrator account.
 This local administrator account is created in the VM during the process.
 This name will be used for the local admin account to access the VM's operating system, and also used during the convert to image process.
 This name can be a maximum of 15 characters in length, must not end in a period ("."), and must not be one of the admin names that are not allowed when creating a VM in Microsoft Azure.Important: Ensure you can remember this local administrator account information (this name and the password that you specify in the Password text box), or that you write it down so you can retrieve the information later.
-You will need these credentials when you want to add any third-party applications to this master image and when performing the New Image workflow to publish this master image to the system.
+You will need these credentials when you want to add any third-party applications to this base image and when performing the New Image workflow to publish this image to the system.
 Password Type the password that you want for that administrator account.
 The password must adhere to the Microsoft Azure password rules: